Vovan-VE/lazymgen/README.md

 So, you need a number of tiny DDL migrations.
 What if you need to refactor database structure while it has many tables full of data?
-You probably will need to create 10, 20, more tine migrations.
+You probably will need to create 10, 20, more migrations.

 Here comes Lazy Migration Generator.
 Write a single script with weird but short syntax full of stupit abbreviations/shortcuts.
 Feed the script to `lazymgen` and